Jonah ibn Janah: Legacy

 Ibn Janah died in approximately 1055, his works quickly became popular among Hebrew scholars in Spain.
 They were initially inaccessible in other parts of Europe, where they did not know Arabic.
 However, in the late twelfth century, Spanish-Jewish scholars in Italy and the sages of Occitania in southern France spread ibn Janah's work there and to the rest of Europe.
 Ibn Janah's main work, Kitab al-Tanqīḥ, was translated into Hebrew by Judah ben Saul ibn Tibbon in 1214.
 This translation and others spread ibn Janah's methods and fame outside the Arabic-speaking Jews.
 Hebrew scholars and exegetes subsequently cited him in the Iberian peninsula, the Middle East and southern France.

 The Kitāb al-Uṣūl was published in English in 1875 as "The Book of Hebrew Roots."
 A second printing with some corrections occurred in 1968.
 It was republished in Hebrew in 1876.

 His work, research, and methodology are considered to be deeply important.
 The Encyclopedia of Jews in the Islamic World (EJIW) describes him as "one of the best-known, most influential, closely followed, and highly praised scholars" of Hebrew.
 Professor of Judaic Studies Michael L. Satlow writes that Kitab al-Tanqīḥ is "fundamental to the study of Hebrew grammar"; Sephardic studies professor Zion Zohar calls it "the most influential Hebrew grammar for centuries", and an example of where "medieval Judeo-Arabic literary culture reached its apogee".
-Writer David Tene "rhapsodizes" on the Kitāb al-Lunaʿ, calling it "the first complete description of Biblical Hebrew, and no similar work - comparable in scope, depth and precision - was written until modern times...[it was] the high point of linguistic thought in all [medieval grammatical] history".
+Writer David Tene "rhapsodizes" on the Kitāb al-Lumaʿ, calling it "the first complete description of Biblical Hebrew, and no similar work - comparable in scope, depth and precision - was written until modern times...[it was] the high point of linguistic thought in all [medieval grammatical] history".
 The EJIW described the Kitāb al-Uṣūl as "the basis of all other medieval Hebrew dictionaries".
 The Jewish Encyclopedia, however, notes "serious gaps" in the Kitāb al-Tanqīh, because it does not discuss vowels and accents, and because it omits to explain Hayyuj's works on which it is based on.
 The Encyclopædia Britannica calls him "perhaps the most important medieval Hebrew grammarian and lexicographer" and says that his works "clarif[ied] the meaning of many words" and contained the "origin of various corrections by modern textual critics".